-The inability to perform burials following losses at sea was a common part of the Naval experience and had led over previous years to the erection of a number of memorials to sailors of the Royal Navy, Merchant Marine, and other services such as the RNLI.
+The inability to perform burials following losses at sea was a common part of the Naval experience and had led over previous years to the erection of a number of memorials to sailors of the Royal Navy, as well as seafarers of the Mercantile Marine and other services such as the RNLI.
 The First World War, however, was the first arena in which submarines would play a significant military role.

 Britain had 57 operational submarines at the beginning of the war, with 15 under construction.
 Their most important function was the defence of Atlantic merchant shipping convoys against German U-boat attacks, which intensified after Germany announced the resumption of unrestricted submarine warfare from 1 February 1917.
 At the war’s end Britain had a fleet of 137 serving boats, with a further 78 under construction.
 Fifty-four boats were lost during the war and with them the lives of 138 officers and 1,225 men, approximately one-third of the Submarine Service’s total personnel.